TrixterTheTux/CTF-Flag-Submitter/README.md

 In some cases the project can exit, for example if the submission server was down.
 Due to this, it may make sense to set this up as a systemd service instead or monitor it actively that it still works.

 To enable debug mode, you can have the magic `DEBUG` argument in argv.

+## Ideas for the future

+- When an exploit gets uploaded, it should be ran every `[max ticks - 1]` so that it minimizes the chance of getting caught, speeding up over time to combat the exploit getting found out and being patched
+- Ability to easily dump /tmp/competition.json (i.e. dry run mode that does not target any teams) so that it can be locally tested.
+Possibly ability to specify specific script and team to target?
+- Scripts should eventually get killed to prevent people being able to trigger timeouts => specific script never getting reran